Fiji entry requirements for Ivory Coast passport holders

 May be checked

-If you hold an Ivory Coast passport, you need a visa to enter Fiji.
-You must arrange this before you travel — there is no visa-on-arrival option.
-Plan ahead, as processing can take several weeks.
+Ivory Coast passport holders need a visa to enter Fiji.
+You must apply at a Fijian embassy or consulate before you travel — there is no visa-on-arrival or eVisa option for your nationality.
+Plan ahead, as the process involves paperwork and processing time.

 Entry requirements